spatialstatisticsupna/MTF-industrial-process/README.md

  - **oee.level**: oee level

 # MVTF
-This folder contains all the code required to run de multivariate and univariate models and reproduce the Figures 5.1 and 5.2 of the paper.
+This folder contains all the code required to run de multivariate and univariate models and reproduce Figures 5.1 and 5.2 of the paper.
  - functions.R
  - update_model.R
+ - theme_mtf.R
  - run_mv_model.R
  - run_uv_model.R
  - mvtf_figures.R
+ -
 Computations were run using R-4.2.1.